MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/file.md

 |Write failed|Indicates a problem writing to the CSV file|

 ### <a name="getpathpart"></a> Get file path part
-Retrieve one or more parts (directory, filename, extension etc) from a text that represents a file path
+Retrieve one or more parts (directory, filename, extension etc.) from a text that represents a file path

 ##### Input Parameters
 |Argument|Optional|Accepts|Default Value|Description|
 |-----|-----|-----|-----|-----|
 |File path|No|[File](../variable-data-types.md#files-and-folders)||The file path to use as the source|

 ##### Variables Produced
 |Argument|Type|Description|